Burning-burning/Burning-burning/docs/source/index.rst

 |
 3.4 Availability
 -----------------
+| We must always consider the fault, consider how to expand, mitigate risk, monitor availability, Respond to usability problems in a predictive and determined way.
+|
 3.4.1 Always consider the fault
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 | The web application will always consider the response to the fault.
 For example, capturing the underlying exception, retrying logic, and circuit breakers, the circuit breaker mode is very useful in handling dependent failures, because they can reduce the impact of dependent failures on the system.